yukikitayama/docker/kubernetes.md

 `kubectl get all` sees all objects

+`kubectl run [OPTIONS] -- [COMMAND] [args...]`, this `--` double-dash separates the kubectl CLI options and allows us to overwrite the Dockerfile CMD with a new command and arguments/options.
+You can also use `--command` instead of `--`, but double-dash method is used in many Linux shells and doesn't require us to quote the whole command we want to overwrite .

+`kubectl api-resources` lists all the resource names and their short names.

+`kubectl logs <pod-name>` shows standard output of a container

+## Imperative vs. declarative

+People wanna know how we are supposed to be using it, what's the best way, but that's hard, because it depends on what you want out of it.

+Imperative
+- Focus on how a program operates
+- `kubectl run`, `kubectl create deployment`, `kubectl update`
+- Imperative is easier when you know the state and at CLI, but not easy to automate

+Declarative
+- Focus on what a program should accomplish
+- `kubectl apply -f my-resources.yaml`
+- We don't know current state, but we only the end result
+- Resources can be many
+- Requires YAML
+- Easy to automate

+## kubectl apply configuration YAML

+Declarative objects approach by `kubectl apply -f filename.yaml`

+create/update resources in a file `kubectl apply -f myfile.yaml`

+create/update a whole directory of yaml `kubectl apply -f myyaml/`

+create/update from a URL `kubectl apply -f https://bret.run/pod.yaml`

+`apiVerion:` API version for a kind
+- `kuebctl api-versions`
+- First we need to know `apiVerion` and `kind`

+`kind:`
+- `kubectl api-resources` gets a list of resources
+- Some resources have multiple API's such as `deployments`

+`metadata:`
+- Only name is required

+`spec:`
+- All the actions

+Use `---` to have multiple manifests in one YAML such as creating service and deployment together

+`kubectl explain <kind-resource-name> --recursive` gives quick list of all the keys each `kind:` supports

+`kubectl explain <kind-resource-name>.spec` drill down one key

+`kubectl explain <kind-resource-name>.<key>.<further-key>`

 ## Pod

 Smallest object that we can create in Kubernetes.
 Basic unit of deployment.
 Containers are always in pods